 This policy explains how and why we use personal information.
 It should be read in conjunction with our Cookies Policy further down this page.

-The Office of the Police and Crime Commissioner for Staffordshire (the OPCC), is committed to protecting your personal data.
+The Staffordshire Commissioner’s Office for Police, Fire, and Crime (SCO), is committed to protecting your personal data.

 This Privacy Notice contains important information about what personal information we collect; what we do with that information; who we may share it with and why.
 It will also inform you of your choices and rights when it comes to the personal information you have provided us.